-This explains the outcomes we are aiming for by the end of our current strategy plan (2020-2023), and how we will measure whether they have been achieved.
+This explains the outcomes we are aiming for by the end of our current strategy plan (2023-2026), and how we will measure whether they have been achieved.

 Intended outcome Success criteria Children and parents are supported to improve wellbeing throughout the academic year to ensure that pupils are in a good position to access learning with the support of the school and their families.
-Case studies show how pastoral support has informed academic support in order for pupils to achieve in line with their peers despite their experiences Targeted support for pupils and parents in KS1 in terms of early learning - these children have not yet experienced a full and normal year in school.
-Parents to come into school and share in their child's learning so that home and school can work together to ensure that children still have the maximum opportunity to achieve.
+Case studies continue to show how pastoral support has informed academic support in order for pupils to achieve in line with their peers despite their experiences Targeted support for pupils and parents in EYFS & KS1 in terms of early learning - these children's earliest life experiences were heavily affected by the pandemic.
+Parents to come into school and learn about child development and how best to support their children at home.
 Results at the end of KS1 are above the national average.
 Pupil Premium children make accelerated progress across KS1.
 Phonics scores are above the national average.
+The number of PP children reaching ARE in RWM is increased.
+The number of PP children achieving GD in KS1 is increased.
+The number of children achieving GLD at the end of Reception is increased.
 Leaders and subject leads look closely at the progress made by Pupil Premium children in KS1 to ensure that their outcomes in reading, writing and mathematics meet the national standard by the end of Year 5 and 6.
 Where they are not achieving this through QFT alone, targeted support is put into place Results at the end of KS2 are above the national average.
 Pupil Premium children make accelerated progress across KS2.
+The number of PP children reaching ARE in RWM is increased.
+The number of PP children achieving GD in KS2 is increased.
 Those on SEND register and vulnerable register make strong progress from starting points through early intervention and access to specialist support at the first possible opportunity.
 Pupils meet their individual targets.
-Pupils access lessons which focus on developing communication skills in order to access different kinds of learning through the school's commitment to developing oracy as a taught skill (Voice 21 school) Pupils are articulate and can talk about a range of subjects and topics.
-This impacts on what they are able to read, write and understand.
+Pupils experience clear routines and boundaries which support their development (DFE Behaviour Hubs and parental links with this) Pupils are calm and show good learning behaviours both in and out of the classroom.
+Parents understand the need for expectations, boundaries and routines to be clear and consistent.
 The school offers a wide range of experiences to all pupils - these will be subsidised for pupils in receipt of Pupil Premium so that no pupil misses the opportunity afforded to anyone else.
 Pupils have equal access to all learning experiences.
 Pupils speak positively about their experiences and this impacts on their learning in class.

+Improve attendance of disadvantaged pupils

+to school target of 96% by the end of the

+academic year

-Improve attendance of disadvantaged pupils to school target of 96% by the end of the academic year Attendance is above the national average and PA reduces significantly.
+Attendance is above the national average and PA reduces significantly.